Szczekociny: History

 Following World War I, in 1918, Poland regained independence and control of Szczekociny.
 In the Second Polish Republic, it was part of Kielce Voivodeship, and on January 1, 1923, town rights were restored.
 In the 1920s Szczekociny had over 6,000 inhabitants, the most in its history.

-Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
 The war resulted in the deaths of 2,000 residents, including 90 percent of its Jewish residents, and the destruction of over 75% of the town.
+At least two Poles from Szczekociny were murdered by the Russians in the Katyn massacre in 1940.
 During the war Szczekociny was a major center of anti-German resistance.
 In the summer of 1944, as part of Operation Tempest, local Home Army units tried to capture Szczekociny, destroying bridges over the Pilica and the Żebrówka rivers.

 Since 1999, it has belonged to the Silesian Voivodeship, despite the fact that it had never been part of Silesia.

 On 3 March 2012 a train crash took place near Szczekociny, when two passenger trains collided head-on.
 16 passengers were killed.
 The incident provoked condolences from the leaders of a number of European countries.